Apply Now

 Later, life intervened.
 Personal upheaval forced a closer examination of the assumptions that had guided my own choices.
 What began as an intellectual inquiry became a practical one.
 I saw firsthand how success can coexist with confusion, and how progress can stall when reflection lags behind responsibility.

-Over time, my work shifted from the classroom to coaching to private advisory relationships.
+Over time, my work moved from theory into life.
+From the classroom into lived experience.
+From abstract questions about ethics and psychology into direct encounters with desire, failure, intimacy, ambition, and consequence.
 The focus became practical judgment.
 How leaders think under pressure.
 How personal decisions shape professional outcomes.
 And how continuity—at work, at home, and across time—is either strengthened or undermined by the choices made during important transitions.

 Today, I work with a handful of clients each year.
 The work is discreet, long-term, and tailored to the individual.
 It draws on philosophy, psychology, and years of close engagement with people operating at the highest levels of responsibility.